codio-content/HTML_and_CSS-CSS/.guides/content/Cascading-Style-Sheets-824b.md

 Unlike CSS 2, which is a large single specification defining various features, CSS 3 is divided into several separate documents called "modules".
 Each module adds new capabilities or extends features defined in CSS 2, preserving backward compatibility.
 Work on CSS level 3 started around the time of publication of the original CSS 2 recommendation.
 The earliest CSS 3 drafts were published in June 1999.

-As of June 2012, there are over fifty CSS modules published from the CSS Working Group. and four of these have been published as formal recommendations, all the others are not formally finished yet.
+As of June 2012, there are over fifty CSS modules published from the CSS Working Group, and four of these have been published as formal recommendations, all the others are not formally finished yet.

-Here is a nice overview of all the versions and the current state of CSS3 :
+Here is an overview of all the versions and the current state of CSS3 :

 ![CSS321](.guides/img/CSS3_2_1.svg)